-(59) Each combined program will require the approval of a new program by the PCAC.

-(60) The two programs to be combined should be at the same AQF level, however, accepted combinations include Level 7/ Level 8, Level 7/ Level 9, Level 8 / Level 9 and Level 9 / Level 10.
-Other combinations will be considered from time to time as proposed by College Boards along with any requirements such as the graduates having to complete the lower level qualification first to graduate.

-(61) The structure of a combined program will require the completion of each separate program component.

-(62) The core and minimum requirements for each component program must be met.
-This includes:

-- a. ensuring that the duration of the combined program is less than the the sum of the two component programs; - b. ensuring that program accreditation is not compromised; and - c. completion of no more than 100 units at the 1000 level may contribute to each of the component programs.

-(63) The volume of learning of combined programs should be less than the total volume of the two separate programs.
-For example:
+- (57) Each combined program will require the approval of a new program by the PCAC. - (58) The two programs to be combined should be at the same AQF level, however, accepted combinations include Level 7/ Level 8, Level 9, Level 8 / Level 9 and Level 9 / Level 10.
+Other combinations will be considered from time to time as proposed by College Boards along with any requirements such as the graduates having to complete the lower level qualification first to graduate. - (59) The structure of a combined program will require the completion of each separate program component. - (60) The core and minimum requirements for each component program must be met.
+This should be done exploiting overlaps to ensure that the duration of the combined program is less than the sum of the two component programs and ensuring that any program accreditation is not compromised.
+The maximum unit value at each level for a combined program containing two undergraduate programs will apply only to the component programs, not the combined structures.
+This will allow the completion of more than 100 units at any level so long as no more than 100 units at each level contribute to each of the component programs. - (61) The volume of learning of two combined programs should be less than two separate programs.
+For example: - a.

-- a.
 0.5 + 0.5 year programs (80 units if taken separately), the combined program should normally be 60 units; - b.
 1+1 year programs (160 units if taken separately), the combined program should normally be 120 units; - c.
 2+2 year programs (320 units if taken separately), the combined program should normally be 240 units; - d.
 3+3 year programs (480 units if taken separately), the combined program should normally be 320 units; - e.
 4+3 year programs (560 units if taken separately), the combined program award should normally be 400 units; - f.
-4+4 year programs (640 units if taken separately), the combined program award should normally be 480 units.

-(64) If units vary from those described above, the relevant volume of learning information must be provided in published combined program information.

-(65) Any courses in the programs that have overlapping content should be assessed ensuring that the:

-a. learning outcomes of the courses and the methods adopted to achieve these objectives are similar;

-- b. volume of learning of the courses are similar; - c. breadth and depth of the material studied in the courses are similar; and - d. assessments used are in accordance with any relevant University policy on courses and assessment.

-(66) Each component program of a combined program must be described in separate program documentation.
-This means that a student will complete the:
+4+4 year programs (640 units if taken separately), the combined program award should normally be 480 units. - (62) If units vary from those described above, the relevant volume of learning information must be provided in published combined program information. - (63) Any courses in the programs that have overlapping content should be assessed ensuring that the: - a. learning outcomes of the courses and the methods adopted to achieve these objectives are similar; - b. volume of learning of the courses are similar; - c. breadth and depth of the material studied in the courses are similar; and - d. assessments used are in accordance with any relevant University policy on courses and assessment. - (64) Each component program of a combined program must be described in separate program documentation.
+This means that a student will complete the: - a. required programs within the combined program and receive a testamur for each of the two degrees, simultaneously; or

-- a. required programs within the combined program and receive a testamur for each of the two degrees, simultaneously; or - b. requirements for one program and receive the relevant testamur, then continue studying until the requirements of the second component program are met and receive that testamur; or - c. requirements for one program and not the requirements for the other and receive a testamur for the completed degree and leave the combined program.
+- b. requirements for one program and receive the relevant testamur, then continue studying until the requirements of the second component program are met and receive that testamur also; or - c. requirements for one program and not the requirements for the other and receive a testamur for the completed degree and leave the University.